AndersonMamede/scriptcase-tools/README.md

 ### v0.1.0
 * Option to change ScriptCase's main menu default behavior from "open when hover" to "open when click"
 * Option to make code editor's fullscreen mode collapse both left and right columns (not possible before SC v8)
-* Puts cursor and scroll back to its last position on code editor after saving/generating/running an application and when navigating through ScriptCase's pages (e.g., events, applications settings)
+* Option to set cursor and scroll back to its last known position on code editor after saving/generating/running an application and when navigating through ScriptCase's pages (e.g., events, applications settings)
-* Puts cursor and scroll back to its last position on code editor when an application tab is clicked (application tab = 'Home' or your application)
+* Option so set cursor and scroll back to its last known position on code editor when an application tab is clicked (application tab = 'Home' or your application)
 * New shortcuts keys:
 	* F1 => Show documentation (macros)
 	* F2 => Save current application (same as the save button in the toolbar)